Crawford County, Kansas Coal Mining.

 Beulah | 1874-1955 | Located in Sheridan Township, the town was founded in 1874 by a colony of Methodists. |

-Brazilton | 1882-1966 | An unincorporated community in Walnut Township, the town was named for Thomas Brazil, a farmer who resided there.
-It was a station and shipping point on the Pittsburg & Chanute division of the Atchison, Topeka, and Santa Fe Railway.
-In 1910, it had a money order post office, express, telegraph, and telephone service, some good general stores, and did considerable shipping.
-The Catholics and Lutherans were the leading religious denominations.
-In 1910, Brazilton reported a population of 150.
-The railroad tracks were removed in the 1990s.
-It is located along Highway K-3, eight miles northwest of Girard. |
+An unincorporated community in Walnut Township, it was named for Thomas Brazil, a farmer who lived there.
+The town was a station and shipping point on the Pittsburg & Chanute division of the Atchison, Topeka, and Santa Fe Railway. |

-Breezy Hill | 1916-1919 | Breezy Hill, was a small unincorporated mining camp located about two miles east of Arma.
-At one time, it had many homes, a school, and several businesses.
+Breezy Hill | 1916-1919 | Breezy Hill was a small, unincorporated mining camp about two miles east of Arma.
+It once had many homes, a school, and several businesses. |

 Bruce | 1898-1906 | |

 Capaldo | NA | Capaldo was a mining camp located two miles west of Frontenac.
 The Capaldo Camp was planned on August 29, 1912, by the Cherokee and Pittsburg Coal and Mining Company as a company camp.
 It was settled that year by Italian immigrants and named for the original owners of the land.
 Two section roads served as important streets for the company camp.
 Underground mines of different companies surrounded the camp.
 In the early 2000s, the community was annexed into the city of Frontenac.
-Today, it is a neighborhood of homes.
+Today, it is a neighborhood of homes. |

 Cato | Cato, Kansas, was the oldest town in Crawford County. | |

 Coalvale/Bovard | 1880-1907 | Coalvale, a coal-mining town, was first called Bovard when a post office opened on January 5, 1880.
-However, a few days later, the name was changed to Coalville on January 19, 1880.
+However, a few days later, on January 19, 1880, the name was changed to Coalville.
 The location was home to the Lewis Coal Company.
-The post office closed on April 30, 1907. |
+The post office closed on April 30, 1907.
+Several homes remain in the area. |

-Crawfordsville | 1867-1873 | Near Girard, established in 1867; abandoned 1869; named for Governor S. J. Crawford. |
+Crawfordsville | 1867-1873 | Near Girard, established in 1867; abandoned 1869; named for Governor S. J. Crawford.
+It was Crawford County’s first county seat. |

 Croweburg | 1908-1972 | Croweburg was a station on the Joplin & Pittsburg electric line. |

 Curranville | 1905-1915 | Curranville was incorporated in 1906.
-In 1910, Curranville, a coal-mining town, was a station on the Kansas City Southern Railroad.
-In 1910, it was described as a thriving town with a money-order post office, some well-stocked general stores, telephone connections, and a population of 773.
+In 1910, it was a coal-mining town and a station on the Kansas City Southern Railroad.
+It was described as a thriving town with a money-order post office, some well-stocked general stores, telephone connections, and a population of 773.
 Today, nothing is left of the town except for a few scattered homes.
-It was located about 12 miles east of Girard, Kansas.
+It was located about 12 miles east of Girard, Kansas. |

-Dunkirk | 1915-1919 | Dunkirk was a small unincorporated mining camp for the Weir Coal Company.
-It was located two miles west of Franklin.
+Dunkirk | 1915-1919 | Dunkirk was a small, unincorporated mining camp for the Weir Coal Company.
+It was located two miles west of Franklin. |

 Edison | NA | Edison was a mining town located along what is now Highway K-47, about two miles west of US Highway 69.
 At its peak, the population was about 300.
-There are currently a few houses in the area.
+There are currently a few houses in the area. |

 Englevale/Calvin | 1891-1954 | Originally named Calvin.
 The town was a stop on the Missouri Pacific Railroad. |

 Fleming | 1892-1908 | Fleming was a coal mining town located about six miles southwest of Pittsburg.
 It was named for Ira Fleming, superintendent of a coal company.
-At one time, it had a population of about 100.
+At one time, it had a population of about 100. |

 Foxtown | NA | Foxtown was a mining camp located two miles east of Franklin.
-It once had a school, a church, and several business buildings.
+It once had a school, a church, and several business buildings. |

 Fuller | 1894-1914 | Fuller was a coal-mining town with a Kansas City Southern Railroad station.
 In 1910, it had a money order post office, telegraph and express offices, telephone connections, a good local trade, and a population of 351.
 It was located ten miles east of Girard. |